Marathon Man (film): Pre-production

 "The book reads like the movie-movie of all time", said producer Robert Evans.
 "I regard it as a cheap investment because you don't often find books that translate into film.
 This is the best thing I've read since The Godfather.
 It could go all, all the way — if we don't foul it up in the making."

 Goldman estimated that he wrote four versions of the screenplay, and says that Robert Towne was brought in at the end.

 Goldman says that John Schlesinger agreed to do the film only because he had just finished The Day of the Locust and was "terrified he was dead in Hollywood".
 Goldman says "all the stuff dealing with cities in crisis" in an original draft of the script was Schlesinger's idea although "Almost none of it made the finished film."

 Casting

+John Schlesinger originally envisioned Al Pacino, Julie Christie, and Laurence Olivier in the lead roles, and Robert Shaw as Janeway.
+Robert Evans vetoed Pacino and proposed Dustin Hoffman in the lead.

-Laurence Olivier was cast early on.
+Olivier was cast early on.
 However, he had health problems, and at one stage, it was uncertain if he would be able to appear in the film.
 Richard Widmark auditioned for the part, but Olivier eventually recovered and was able to participate in filming.